73labs/elon-bot/README.md

 # elon-bot
 ## Elon Musk AI Replica Discord Chat Bot.

+## Simply add it to your server: http://discord.me/elonmusk

 - Based on OpenAI's GPT-3 Davinvi language model.
 - Uses the OpenAI completion API to get the responses.
 - Keeps conversation context in sessions.